Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-version/README.md

 ## Overview

-This plugin lets you track if Apache httpd is End-of-Life (EOL).
-To compare against the current/installed version of Apache httpd, the check has to run on the Apache httpd server itself.

-This check plugin alerts n days before or after the EOL date is reached.
-Optionally, it can also alert on available major, minor or patch releases (each independently).

-Hints:
+Checks the installed Apache httpd version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Data Collection:**

+* Detects the installed Apache httpd version by running `httpd -v` (RHEL) or `apache2 -v` (Debian-based systems)
+* Queries the [endoflife.date API](https://endoflife.date/api/apache.json) to determine EOL status and available releases
+* Caches the API response in a local SQLite database to reduce network calls

+**Compatibility:**

-* Runs on all systems where the Apache is named either "httpd" or "apache2".
+* Runs on all systems where the Apache binary is named either `httpd` or `apache2`
+* Must run on the Apache httpd server itself to detect the installed version

 ## Fact Sheet